 How to Make Strawberry Meringue Cookies

-Line two bake sheets with parchment paper or a silicone mat.
-Preheat your oven to 175 degrees F.
+Line two baking sheets with parchment paper or a silicone mat.
+Preheat the oven to 175 degrees F.

-Bake for 2 hours, then turn off the oven and leave the door slightly ajar for meringues to cool down with the oven.
+Bake in the preheated oven for 2 hours.
+Then turn off the oven and open oven door leaving it slightly ajar for meringues to cool down with the oven.

 - Valentine’s Day Pancakes